lawalter/r-shiny-electron-app/README.md

 ## Advanced steps

-### Start here if you already have node, npm, and electron installed:
+### Start here if you have all of the dependencies installed:

 5. Make sure your directory is in R project folder you're ready to turn into an app.
     - Run ```pwd``` on the command line to check what directory you are in.